Origin

 Care of Peanut and Crenshaw Melon

-Care of Peanut and Crenshaw Melon include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Crenshaw Melon pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and Crenshaw Melon include pruning, fertilizers, watering etc. Peanut pruning is done and Crenshaw Melon pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Crenshaw Melon needs Lots of watering and in winter, it needs Average Water.